HOME • SEARCH • EMAIL • ABOUT

 Scientific names Common names

-Alpinia elegans K. Schum.
+Alpinia elegans (C.Presl) K. Schum.
 Bagombon (Tag.)

 Alpinia gigantea Fern.-Vill.
 Bagongbong (Tag.)

-Alpinia gracilis (Blanco) Rolfe Katkatan (Bis.)
+Alpinia gracilis (Blanco) Rolfe Bayumbong pula (Antque)

 Hellenia gracilis (Blanco) Hausskn.
-Katotang (Bis.)
+Katkatan (Bis.)

-Kolowratia elegans C.Presl Salbak (Tag.)
+Kolowratia elegans C.Presl Katotang (Bis.)

-Languas elegans (C.Presl) Burkill Tagbak (Tag.)
+Languas elegans (C.Presl) Burkill Salbak (Tag.)

-Renealmia gracilis Blanco Tugbak (Tag.)
+Renealmia gracilis Blanco Tagbak (Tag.)

 Gen info